B.C. Rich: Mockingbird

 The Mockingbird model was designed by Johnny "Go-Go" Kessel.
 It was made popular by Joe Perry of Aerosmith and Lita Ford of The Runaways.
 The Mockingbird experienced a resurgence in the early 1990s through Guns N' Roses lead guitarist Slash after he played one on the Use Your Illusion world tour.
 David Ellefson of Megadeth played a Mockingbird bass in first years of the band.
+Dave Mustaine also played a bich in Metallica and Megadeth in the early days.

 The B.C.
 Rich ("Bich")

 The B.C.
 Rich "Bich" ten-string guitar was developed by Neal Moser, a sub-contractor for Bernie Rico (B.C.
 Rich) from 1974 to 1985.
 During his time with B.C.
 Rich, Moser conceived, designed, and built the first prototype.
 He then licensed the design to B.C.
 Rich.
-The guitar was introduced as the "Rich Bich" at the 1978 NAMM Show as a custom-order model.
+The guitar was introduced as the "Rich Bich" at the 1978 NAMM International Music & Sound Expo as a custom-order model.

 The original Bich is a six-course instrument, but with four two-string courses.
 The top E and B strings are strung as unison pairs, and the G and D strings as pairs with a principal and octave string, in the manner of the top four courses of a twelve-string guitar.
 The A and lower E strings are single-string courses.
 This unusual stringing was meant to obtain the brightness of the twelve-string guitar, while allowing higher levels of distortion before the sound became muddy.

 The Bich had a conventional six-string headstock for the principal strings, with the four extra strings tuned by machine heads positioned in the body, past the tailpiece, with a large angled notch allowing access to the tuners.
 This radical body shape also countered the common tendency of coursed electric guitars to be head-heavy due to the weight of the extra machine heads.

 The design was moderately successful, but many players bought it for the body shape alone, and removed the extra strings.
 B.C.
 Rich eventually released 6-string and 6/12-string double neck models of the Bich body shape.
 All Bich variants are hardtail guitars with through body necks and two humbucking pickups.
 The ten-string models differ from each other in finish and control details.

 A lawsuit between Neal Moser and HHI Holdings Inc./B.C.
 Rich was settled, giving Moser Custom Guitars and HHI/B.C.
 Rich the right to produce their own versions of the Bich ten- and six-string guitars, with Neal Moser retaining ownership of the original body templates.
 The Moser Custom Shop "Moser 10" and the BC Rich Bich "PMS" models are the closest representations of the original pre-1985 "Rich Bich" body design.
 The "Moser 10" models have an "M" inlay on the headstock, compared to the HHI/BC Rich "R" headstock inlay.

-Notable users of the ten-string Bich include Joe Perry (Aerosmith), Dave Mustaine (Megadeth), Chris Poland, also of Megadeth, Manny Charlton (Nazareth), and George Kooymans (Golden Earring).
+Notable users of the ten-string Bich include Joe Perry (Aerosmith), Dave Mustaine (Megadeth), Chris Poland, also of Megadeth, Manny Charlton (Nazareth), and George Kooymans (Golden Earring), John Christ (Samhain) (Danzig).